optimizely/wordpress-plugin/readme.txt

 1. Upload the Optimizely WordPress plugin to your blog
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Enter your Optimizely project code in the plugin's settings page.
+3. Enter your Optimizely API token in the plugin's settings page, choose a project to use, then save.

 You're ready to start using Optimizely!

 == Changelog ==

+= 2.0.0 =
+* Added headline testing

 = 1.0.1 =
 * Prioritizing the Optimizely code snippet so that it appears above other scripts.